davidchesnut/sp-general-docs/docs/how-to-work-with-user-profiles-and-organization-profiles-by-using-the-server-obj.md

 ---
-title: How to: Work with user profiles and organization profiles by using the server object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 13f16dc3-f652-4fb3-996b-5f2166236d2b
+title: How to Work with user profiles and organization profiles by using the server object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 13f16dc3-f652-4fb3-996b-5f2166236d2b
 ---